Jia053123/MoireStudies-iOS-/README.md

 # MOIRE EDITOR

 ## Intentions of the Project
-By designing a computation tool for a niche art form from a blank slate, I intend to study how the tools are shaped by the art forms they create, and how the works of art in turn reflects their creation processes.
+By designing a computation tool for a niche form of art from a blank slate, I intend to study how the tools are shaped by the art forms they create, and how the works of art in turn reflects the creation processes.

 ## Software Architecture
 ### Requirements
-Iterative UI prototyping requires components to be swappable, ideally without restarting the app
+Iterative UI prototyping requires interface components to be swappable, ideally without restarting the app

 ### Assumptions
 A moire is consisted of one or more overlaid moving patterns of the same size.
 A pattern isn’t necessarily consisted of uniform stripes.